 The present reading of the novel, though existential, is not much in contradiction with the reading of F.R.
 Leavis, particularly with reference to The Rainbow and Women in Love.
 The critic's praise of these two great novels, the greatest in Lawrence corpus is for their originality1.
-According to Leavis, The Rainbow is not only Lawrence's complete novel, but also the one he wrote rapidly, till the novelist reached the conclusion, which come with "a certain uncertainity".
-It is because of this reason that our discussion begins with the conclusion of the novel.
+According to Leavis, The Rainbow is not only Lawrence's complete novel, but also the one he wrote rapidly, till the novelist reached the conclusion, which come with "a certain uncertainity".2 It is because of this reason that our discussion begins with the conclusion of the novel.
 According to Leavis, Lawrence left the conclusion uncertain, because "he has been defeated by the difficulties of life: he has not solved the problem of civilization that he analyses."
 Indeed, as we have also noted, the disturbance of organic relationship organic community has problematized human relationship, but Lawrence does suggest the solution of the problem of mutual objectification that couples indulge in, in order to put each other to shame.
 And though the solution is only suggested through symbols in all his novels, it is so clearly stated in the essay "Morality and the Novel".
-It is there that Lawrence points out that we need to have courage to love, but also discipline not to enslave the other.
+It is there that Lawrence points out that we need to have courage to

-ISSN -2393-8048, January-June 2021, Submitted in June 2021, iajesm2014@gmail.com
+International Advance Journal of Engineering, Science and Management (IAJESM) ISSN -2393-8048, January-June 2016, Submitted in February 2016, iajesm2014@gmail.com love, but also discipline not to enslave the other.5